This document constitutes part of a prospectus covering securities that have been registered under the Securities Act of 1933.

 •The Participant may voluntarily repay the balance on any or all of his or her outstanding loans at any time (without prepayment charge or penalty, other than accrued interest due).
 Each loan must be paid in full.
 Repayment of a loan will trigger a six-month waiting period before any additional Shares may be purchased under the Plan.

-•The Participant will make check payable to “Cummins Business Services” and send it to the KESIP Plan Administrator at 2931 Elm Hill Pike, Nashville, Tennessee 37214.
-The Participant’s check must be received by the date indicated, or additional interest payments will be due.
+(1) Making a check payable to “Cummins Business Services” and sending it to the KESIP Administrator at 2931 Elm Hill Pike, Nashville, Tennessee 37214 (the Participant’s check must be received by the date indicated, or additional interest payments will be due); or

-•Apply the proceeds of the sale of the Shares to any outstanding balance, including all interest accrued to the date of repayment, on the loan used to purchase the Shares; and
+•Withhold the amount of the outstanding loan balance from the proceeds of the sale of the Shares and wire those proceeds to the KESIP Administrator to be applied to such outstanding loan balance, including all interest accrued to the date of repayment; and

-•Send the Participant a check (or make direct deposit, if applicable), if the Participant is owed money from the transaction, or notify the Participant if he or she owes the Company as a result of the transaction.
+•Deliver to the Participant proceeds (by chosen method) if the Participant is owed money from the transaction, or notify the Participant if he or she owes the Company as a result of the transaction.

 RESPONSIBILITIES OF PARTICIPANTS AND THE PLAN

-•Sign and return paperwork as directed within ten (10) business days.
+•Sign documents through Adobe Sign as directed within ten (10) business days.

 •Report gains or losses for tax purposes.

 •Make loan payments or repayments on time and as required by the Plan.